skywickenden/gym/README.md

  * Jest - with react-testing-library - for testing on fronted and back
  * Eslint for linting

 ### Setup

 Clone into a folder.
 Copy `example.env` into `.env` and edit `.env` to add unique db passwords and ensure that the ports the app runs on are available.
+Copy `example.mong-init.js` into `mong-init.js` and add the same passwords as entered into `.env`.

  Run `docker-compose build` followed by `docker-comose up`.